Transfer Deadlines & Notifications

 If you decide to attend Stockton, complete and return the Enrollment Confirmation form included with your acceptance package and submit a $250 acceptance deposit.
 The deposit is credited toward your first-semester tuition.
 Deposits may be paid by check or money order, credit card or electronic check.
 For credit card or electronic check log on to your goStockton portal to submit payment.

-Once we receive your enrollment deposit, we will invite you to an orientation and registration day.
+Once we receive your enrollment deposit, we will invite you later this spring to an orientation and registration day.
 Orientation days are held in the summer for fall entrance and in mid-January for spring entrance.
 You will meet members of Stockton staff, administration, faculty and students, as well as your faculty preceptor (advisor) who will help you select your courses.

 You will register for the classes you have selected after meeting with your preceptor during the Orientation day.